-GHST protocol support without Sync capability is available in OpenTx release 2.3.11, with full support in the public 2.3.12 release..
+GHST protocol support without Sync capability is available in OpenTx release 2.3.11, with a version with sync capability (much lower latency), in a custom IRC build of the same release.

 For up to date information on firmware, and open source tool support (OpenTx, Betaflight, etc.) please refer to the following page: